 There were, according to Ephisphere, 124 honorees in 2017, spanning 5 continents, 19 countries, and 52 industry sectors.
 Among the 2017 list are 13 eleven-time honorees and 8 first-time honorees.
 Honorees include “companies who recognize their role in society to influence and drive positive change in the business community and societies around the world.
-These companies also consider the impact of their actions on their employees, investors, customers and other key stakeholders and leverage values and a culture of integrity as the underpinnings to the decisions they make each day.”26 The top 10 most ethical companies in 2017 as measured by Ethisphere’s criteria are shown below in Table 5.1.
+These companies also consider the impact of their actions on their employees, investors, customers and other key stakeholders and leverage values and a culture of integrity as the underpinnings to the decisions they make each day.”26 Table 5.1 includes 10 of the 124 most ethical companies in 2017 as measured by Ethispher's criteria.

 For ethical leaders, authenticity and integrity, in addition to their values, are also important components of character and behavior that must also be translated into attitude and action toward followers, external stakeholders, and broader communities.
 Leaders have a responsibility to show respect toward others, treat all stakeholders fairly, work toward a common good, build community, and be honest.
 These virtue-related values, also referred to as character-related, as discussed earlier, help create an ethical corporation and environment: